Consensys/security-workshop-for-devs/README.md

 ```
 $ cd devcon4-playground
 $ source mythril-staging
+Set up to use Mythril staging
 ```

-Note that this key will only work for a couple of days as we'll be switching to JWT auth shortly.
+Note that this API key will only work for a couple of days as we'll be switching to JWT auth shortly.
 The official beta launch is still a few weeks away, but you can always touch base on us on [Discord](https://discord.gg/VfTbCm4) if you want access.

 #### GuardRails Alpha

 [Guardrails](https://www.guardrails.io) is a Github app that hooks into the development workflow and reports security issues on pull requests.
-To try out Guardrails, for your own copy of the exercises by going to the [exercises repository](https://github.com/ConsenSys/devcon4-playground/) on clicking the "Fork" button on the top right.
-Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the repo (we'll also go through this process in the workshop).
+To try out Guardrails, fork the [devcon4-playground repository](https://github.com/ConsenSys/devcon4-playground/) using the "Fork" button on the top right.
+Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the devcon4-playground (we'll go through this process in the workshop).

 #### Mythril Classic